 Was this the dream job you wanted when you were in high school?2020 High School Student Anonymous Question

 I had to think for a few seconds because I know it’s what others would call a “dream job”.
 I see it as a privileged job.
-My answer was more or less this job was an outcome of right and wrong decisions and privileged thinking.
+My answer was more or less this job, but that it was an outcome of right and wrong decisions and privileged thinking.
 When I was 15 I had recognized a calling by making a mod to Half-Life called Day of Defeat.
-Don’t worry I wasn’t on the final team – during my senior year in high school I put down the computer mod community and tried to focus on school… some of the other kids got picked up and Valve made a push to release it.
-One of those moments looking back where timing didn’t pan out… or maybe it did? 😉
+I wasn’t on the final team, all I can say is that I still think I was one of two people that finalized the name!
+During my senior year in high school I put down the computer mod community and tried to focus on school… some of the other kids got picked up and Valve made a push to release it.
+One of those moments looking back where timing didn’t pan out… or maybe it did? ?

 Guess I didn’t realize then that it would take me roughly 19 years to get back to what I had discovered then.
 I didn’t know then that really there was a job where I could apply those skills outside of making video games.
-That I had to go through my own personal trials to figure out what was right in front of me the whole time was a privilege and that now my job is to make this so anyone else can obtain it and to find how to draw what the line of ‘finished’ looks like for me.
+That I had to go through my own personal trials to figure out what was in front of me the whole time, a privilege, and that now my job is to make this so anyone else can obtain it.